 Contact your local fisheries authority office if you want further guidance on fishing internationally.
 You’ll also need to register with the NEAFC’s electronic Port State Control system and complete the Port State Control forms (PSC1 or PSC2) before landing.

 The UK will join all relevant regional fisheries management organisations (RFMOs) as quickly as possible after Brexit.
 The joining process may take up to six months so there may be a gap in the UK’s membership.
 During this time, UK vessels may not be able to fish in international waters covered by RFMOs.

 UK vessels will no longer have automatic rights to land fish in any EU port unless there is a case of distress or an unexpected event.
 All landings must go through an EU designated point of entry.

-EU and third country vessels landing into UK ports
+EU and non-EU (third country) vessels landing into UK ports

 Non-UK vessels will no longer have automatic rights to land in any UK ports unless there is a case of distress or an unexpected event.
 EU vessels fishing in North East Atlantic Fisheries Commission Convention Area and landing into the UK will need to complete a Port State Control 1 form.

 There are some actions you’ll need to take if you import or export products between the UK and EU.

 Preparing for disruption to trade at the UK-EU border